 I have published in Population and Development Review, the Journal of Ethnic and Migration Studies, The Journals of Gerontology, Series B: Psychological Sciences and Social Sciences, and The Gerontologist.
 My work has received media attention from outlets such as the New York Times.

 As a second-generation Korean American of working-class immigrants, I am a proud graduate of the New York City public school system.
-Prior to my training at UCLA, I led and trained data science teams in the financial and technology sectors to understand consumers’ offline and online behaviors.
+These personal experiences inform my approaches to teaching and mentoring.